The Cottage living space (beds/bath/living room/kitchen) is all on one floor.

 - Bedroom with queen-size canopy bed.

-- Extra sleeping space in "Tavern Room" with twin bed and trundle.
+- Extra sleeping space in "Tavern Room" with twin bed.

-- Portable Graco Pack 'n Play Crib for guests traveling with infants.
+- Portable Graco Pack 'n Play Crib for guests traveling with infant.

 - Elegant tile bathroom with custom-built vanity and tub/shower.